 Why do the UN Sustainable Development Goals matter?

-Initially developed as a blueprint for policymakers to achieve peace and prosperity for people and the planet, companies across the globe have adopted the SDGs as a framework to guide their ESG efforts.
+Initially developed as a blueprint for policymakers to achieve peace and prosperity for people and the planet, companies across the globe have adopted the SDGs as a framework to guide their ESG software solutions and efforts.

 ESG is about identifying risks and opportunities across environmental, social, and governance issues, all widely considered by capital markets to impact the long-term value of a company.
 The issues the SDGs seek to address mitigate against global instability—wars, famine, climate disasters—which impact businesses’ supply chains, customer segments, and talent pools.
 So it follows that lack of progress on SDGs isn’t just bad for humanitarian reasons—it’s also bad for business.